-However, groups do get bunched up at the canopy walkway portion.
-For safety reasons, park authorities only allow a few people at a time on to the walkway, so that there aren’t too many people on each span at any one time.
-The canopy walkway is not open in rainy conditions.
+However, groups do get bunched up at the canopy bridge entrance.
+For safety reasons, park authorities only allow a few people at a time on to the bridges, so that there aren’t too many people on each span at any one time.
+The canopy bridges are not open in rainy conditions.

 Go on a rapid shooting adventure!

-Safety message: Please wear the life jackets, and wear them correctly.
+Safety message: Always wear the life jackets, and wear them correctly.
 Do not feel you’re too cool to fasten the clips.